talhashafeeqcc/xyz/README.md

 ### Deployment

-XYZ may be deployed to any node runtime.
-It is recommended to deploy the node application as a cloud function to a scalable backend as a service (BaaS).
+XYZ may be deployed to any Node runtime.
+It is recommended to deploy the Node application as a cloud function to a scalable backend as a service (BaaS).

 ### Security